AckerlyXu/heima/articles/batch/batch-mpi.md

 ## Resource files
 There are two sets of resource files to consider for multi-instance tasks: **common resource files** that *all* tasks download (both primary and subtasks), and the **resource files** specified for the multi-instance task itself, which *only the primary* task downloads.

 You can specify one or more **common resource files** in the multi-instance settings for a task.
-These common resource files are downloaded from [Azure Storage](/documentation/articles/storage-introduction/) into each node's **task shared directory** by the primary and all subtasks.
+These common resource files are downloaded from [Azure Storage](../storage/storage-introduction.md) into each node's **task shared directory** by the primary and all subtasks.
 You can access the task shared directory from application and coordination command lines by using the `AZ_BATCH_TASK_SHARED_DIR` environment variable.
 The `AZ_BATCH_TASK_SHARED_DIR` path is identical on every node allocated to the multi-instance task, thus you can share a single coordination command between the primary and all subtasks.
 Batch does not "share" the directory in a remote access sense, but you can use it as a mount or share point as mentioned earlier in the tip on environment variables.

 Resource files that you specify for the multi-instance task itself are downloaded to the task's working directory, `AZ_BATCH_TASK_WORKING_DIR`, by default.
 As mentioned, in contrast to common resource files, only the primary task downloads resource files specified for the  multi-instance task itself.

-> [AZURE.IMPORTANT]
+> [!IMPORTANT]
 > Always use the environment variables `AZ_BATCH_TASK_SHARED_DIR` and `AZ_BATCH_TASK_WORKING_DIR` to refer to these directories in your command lines.
 Do not attempt to construct the paths manually.
 >
 >